rajatrakesh/cdswlabs/labs/Lab01.md

-## Lab 1  : Login to Cloudera Data Science Workbench Environment
+## Lab 1  : Register to Cloudera Data Science Workbench Environment

-In this lab, you will learn how to:

 In this lab you’ll learn how to: